youtube/cobalt/cobalt/site/docs/starboard/porting.md

 The Starboard `Application` class is designed to do the following:

-*   Integrate a generic message loop function with a system message pump that can deliver either input or application lifecycle events like suspend/resume.
+*   Integrate a generic task runner function with a system message pump that can deliver either input or application lifecycle events like suspend/resume.
 *   Provide a place for graceful platform-specific initialization and teardown.